-b.
-For bison, FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Bison, Consigned to the European Community, is available in English, French, Italian, and German and Spanish.
+a.
+For bison, FSIS letterhead certificate, Veterinary Certificate for Fresh Meat of Bison, Consigned to the European Community and Italy, is available in English and Italian.
+See Guidelines to complete.

 SRM certification is included in the certificate.
 Therefore, the separate SRM statement on FSIS letterhead is not necessary with the revised certificate.